Luxganica/Portfolio/README.md

 Some of my 3D works:

->Artistic animated reproduction of the "Prison Realm" cube from the anime JujutsuKaisen:
+>Accurate reproduction of the "Keyblade" weapon from the game Kingdom Hearts:

 <table align="center">
   <tr>